Master up to 35m NC – MAR40613 Certificate III in Maritime Operations (Master up to 35m Near Coastal)

 - Completed AMSA Task Book and or Approved Sea Service

 - AMSA approved first aid certificate

-- AMSA final assessment (AMSA will contact you once all your paperwork is approved to book in a time for your final assessment)
+- AMSA final assessment (AMSA will contact you once all your paperwork is approved to book in a time for your final oral assessment - fees apply)

 For more information about certification and requirements, please check with the Australian Maritime Safety Authority (AMSA).

 - MARA003 Manage loading, discharge and stowage of cargo